The Longest-Serving Congressional Leaders, Ranked by Tenure and Output

 Tenure bought different things for different leaders

 Length of service is the ranking key, but the statute trail is what the years were for, and it varies enormously.
 Mansfield's sixteen years contain the densest legislative harvest of the modern era: the Civil Rights Act of 1964, the Voting Rights Act of 1965, and Medicare all cleared the Senate under his leadership (National Archives, Milestone Documents).
-Robinson's majority years carried the First Hundred Days and the Social Security Act.
+Robinson's majority years carried the First Hundred Days and the Social Security Act of 1935.
 Pelosi's two speakerships bracket the Affordable Care Act, Dodd-Frank, the Recovery Act, the infrastructure act, CHIPS, and the Inflation Reduction Act (Congress.gov).
 McConnell's output tilted toward the tax code, criminal justice reform, pandemic response, and, most consequentially by his own account, judicial confirmations, which produce no statutes and therefore appear lighter on a lawmaking ledger than his influence warrants.
 The measure is honest about that limit.

-The top job in a chamber's party does not always come with a majority, and two minority leaders on this table left outsized fingerprints.
-Everett Dirksen never controlled the Senate for a single day of his leadership, yet the first successful cloture vote on a civil rights bill, June 10, 1964, passed because he assembled the Republican votes for it.
-Charles McNary led fewer than 20 Republican senators through most of the New Deal and chose selective cooperation, an approach that shaped what the era's statutes looked like.
-Bob Michel's fourteen years leading House Republicans without a speakership is the longest such run ever; his cooperation delivered Republican votes for the 1983 Social Security rescue (House Office of the Historian; Senate.gov).
+The top job in a chamber's party does not always come with a majority, and three minority leaders on this table left outsized fingerprints.
+Everett Dirksen never controlled the Senate for a single day of his ten-year leadership, yet the first successful cloture vote on a civil rights bill, June 10, 1964, passed because he assembled the Republican votes for it, and he delivered the same margin for the Voting Rights Act of 1965 (National Archives, Milestone Documents).
+Charles McNary led fewer than 20 Republican senators through most of the New Deal and chose selective cooperation, an approach that shaped what the era's statutes looked like from the minority side (Senate Historical Office).

 The job itself kept changing underneath them